It’s only day three as I write this.

 This is a paid tool but is pretty affordable per year.
 It actually does help me save money since I know my total ahead of time (I would always recommend estimating the total higher than they say if your budget is strict like ours).
 You can view their FAQ page here.
 Even though I have taken breaks from it, I am always happy when I go back to using it.

 This free app has been super helpful to me in remembering who has what specific prayer needs.
 It has a learning curve but I really find this updated version a lot more user-friendly.
 I often get prayer requests by email or text.
-With PrayerMate, I can actually copy and paste them in a prayer card in my app and then flip through them during those in between moments in life, or during my quiet time.
+With PrayerMate, I can actually copy and paste them into a prayer card in my app and then flip through them during those in-between moments in life, or during my quiet time.
 I really love having this app on my phone and being able to remember the details of others requests.

-Ok, this I have been using FOREVER!
+Ok, this I have used this FOREVER!
 This plan is so super inclusive for cleaning and keeping our home in order (well, at least we try).
 Let me start by saying that if you actually hit everything, every day, you are a superstar!
 I like to use it as a guideline.
 We have our own chore schedule now with the kids, so mostly I use the daily task calendar (I love that they build in makeup days!) and the monthly decluttering and cleaning challenge.
 I would have no idea the last date I did them if I was supposed to keep track myself!

 This last one is kind of ironic, but I completely love it anyways.
 It’s an app called Sleep Cycle.

-The ironic thing ?
-I know I don’t get nearly enough sleep and my kids are the ones who most often wake me up at 6am or before!
+The ironic thing?
+I know I don’t get nearly enough sleep and my kids are the ones who most often wake me up at 6 am or before!

 Here’s the jist from their site:

 Waking up easy is all about timing.
 Sleep Cycle alarm clock tracks your sleep patterns and wakes you up during light sleep.
 Waking up during light sleep feels like waking up naturally rested without an alarm clock.

 Why do I love it?